MightySignal/slacktivity/README.md

 Some examples of when Slacktivity would be useful are:

-* You're an early stage startup with only a few users, and you want to be notified any time a user logs in.
+* You're an early-stage startup with only a few users, and you want to be notified any time a user logs in.
 * You're a SaaS company that just released a new, special feature to a small set of customers, and you want to know exactly when your customers use the new feature, and how they're using it.
 * You have a crucial feature that should never break, but you want to be notified *immediately* if it does.